-Consistent for social attention as well as joint attention, prioritization in all measurements remain stable against the memory task instruction.
+Consistent for social attention as well as joint attention, prioritization in all measurements remained stable also in the memory task instruction group.
 The prioritization shown for the head and for the referenced object was unaffected by the given top-down modulation.
 The attentional guidance of social and joint attentional processes can be seen, even when observers investigate the scene more systematic.
 This evidence provides support for the automaticity and reflexivness of joint and social attentional effects, even when the observer voluntarily aims at scanning the scene systematically.
-Nevertheless, observer with instructed free-recall task performed better.
+Nevertheless, observer with instructed free-recall task performed better in the subsequent memory test (?).
 However, the contribution of the attentional reallocation remains unclear.
 In particular, whether an object was cued or not by the person, did not influence its probability being recalled.
 This is in contrast to the increased attention referenced objects receive.
 That is partially inconsistent with the hypothesis, which stated correct that scene processing changes, but the actual link is missing that the change in processing for solving the task can be explained from the attentional reallocation of attention.
 Even as it is assumed, these findings do not indicate a link between spent attentional resources and performance for recall.
 Overall, the results provide additional support to previous findings that attention is shifted reflexively where other persons are looking at (e.g. Ristic & Kingstone, 2005, Hayward et al. 2017).
 This evidence, which was previously extended to free viewing of static naturalistic scenes by Zwickel and Võ (2010), is shown to be robust against top-down modulation.
 Even when attentional allocation changes due to a more systematic viewing pattern, social and joint attentional shifts are still affected by the mere presence of a person, comparable as if the observers perform unbiased free viewing.
 All in all, our results indicate that the mere presence of other human beings as well as their gaze orientation have a strong impact on attentional exploration.
 The observed attentional guidance of the gaze was so robust to resist even top-down modulation.
 It is concluded that attentional guidance by social attentional and joint attentional trigger is very robust.

 References